wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/message-routing/message-broker.md

 ## Analyze the output

 When you execute the command above, the request is sent to the StockQuoteProxy.
-You can check message is enqueued into the queue in [ActiveMQ management console](http://localhost:8161/admin/queues.jsp)
+You can check if the message is enqueued into the queue in [ActiveMQ management console](http://localhost:8161/admin/queues.jsp)

 ![ActiveMQ output]({{base_path}}/assets/img/learn/enterprise-integration-patterns/message-routing/message-broker-ActiveMQ-output.png)